 Conclusion – Do You Need a License to Drive a Boat in NY?

-If it’s for recreation purpose, you will need a boating safety certificate and you need to bring it with you at all times you’re on the water.
+If it’s for recreation purposes, you will need a boating safety certificate, and you need to bring it with you at all times you’re on the water.

 A license to operate is also required if you are operating a watercraft for sightseeing tours, commercial boats used for work like tugboats and ferries, as well as commissioned fishing.

 You will not need a boating safety certificate if you will be operating a kayak, sailboat, standup paddleboard, canoe, rowboat, or other watercraft without a motor.